Wigan-CAMRA/constitution/constitution.md

 barrel of real ale has to be changed and a new locally brewed real ale might not be immediately available.
 That should be taken into consideration when considering eligibility.

+### Appendix 9: Sub-committee to fulfil the role of Social Secretary

+_Added to byelaws at branch AGM on Tuesday 14th January 2020 at Wigan Central_

+A sub-committee will fulfil the duties required by the Social Secretary, dividing the responsibilities between a number of officers in order to make the role more manageable.

+The sub-committee will be headed up by one officer, with the title of Social Secretary.
+The Social Secretary will report directly to the Branch Chair

+A number of officers may be elected to the role of Social Officer.
+The Social Officer role will report to the Social Secretary.

+Some activities in the official role description are already covered by other officers within the branch and some do not particularly fit the way that the branch currently operates, therefore the activities that would be required from the sub-committee are: -

+* Plan social trips, locally and farther afield, for current and prospective branch members;
+* Plan an annual ‘Festival Volunteers Thankyou Trip’ for volunteers at Wigan Beer Festival;
+* Attend branch meetings, festival planning meetings and other event meetings (e.g. Wigan Beer Week planning meetings) to feed into discussions surrounding social trips;
+* Liaise with the Transport Officer for arrangements for transport for social trips;
+* Liaise with the relevant BLO(s) when visiting breweries inside or outside of the branch;
+* Contact planned venues to make arrangements - rooms, catering, timings etc;
+* Organise transport and accommodation where necessary;
+* Liaise with social secretaries in other Branches on joint events;

+Should the member appointed as Social Secretary become unable to fulfil the role, an officer appointed as Social Officer should be nominated to temporarily fill the role until a permanent appointment to the role of Social Secretary can be made.